Universal Design of Assessments

 The goal of a universally designed assessment is to create a test that includes the maximum number of students with a variety of learning-related characteristics, but it does not fix all accessibility problems for a test.
 Changes to an assessment item can make it more accessible for some students and less accessible for others.
 For example, removing nonessential illustrations may make items less distracting for some students, but it may also remove context clues that can be useful for other students.
 Finding an appropriate balance is important.
 Decisions must be made with a solid understanding of the range of students participating in the test and the construct being measured.

 Universally designed assessments will not eliminate the need for all accommodations.
 However, they may reduce the need for them.
-They can also increase the utility of accommodations that can be used without threat to the validity and comparability of the scores.
-Some students will still need accommodations even when universal design principles are applied to an assessment.
+They can also increase the utility of accessibility features that can be used without threat to the validity and comparability of the scores.
+Some students will still need accessibility features even when universal design principles are applied to an assessment.
 For example, students who are easily distracted by the presence of other students may still need to be tested individually.
-Also, if some English learners (ELs) or ELs with disabilities need the support of a dictionary or word list on a science test, a universally designed assessment would plan for appropriate vocabulary support in the design of the test.
-Finally, students who cannot read print in a size less than 18 point, or who must use braille, will still need a large print or braille test.
+For example, a universally designed assessment would plan for appropriate vocabulary support in the design of the test for the widest range of students, but some English learners or English learners with disabilities may still need word-to-word dictionary or word list.
+Finally, students who must use braille will still need a braille test.

 Developing assessments using universal design principles may result in more valid scores.
 Valid test results reflect actual student knowledge and skills, and not extraneous factors.
-Universal design principles include careful thought about the construct, level of difficulty, and nature of the measurement problem.
+Universal design principles include careful thought about the construct (what the test is measuring), level of difficulty, and nature of the measurement problem.
 Design decisions do not change features necessary to measuring the intended content or language skills, nor the range of content and skills tested.

 For example, if an item on a fourth grade math test is intended to assess a student's knowledge of how to find the perimeter of a rectangle, that focus would not change in a universally designed item.
 However, the universal design process could address issues such as complex language and vocabulary in the item, or the context of a word problem.
 For example, a context such as measuring the perimeter of a soccer field might be familiar to more students than measuring the perimeter of the living room to purchase floor boards.
 Universal design is intended to address the accessibility of items, along with the validity of inferences about student performance, not the standard that is assessed.